 It’s holiday time!
 Time to put on your stretchy pants, because there will be some good eating happening this time of year.
 But the joyful (and maybe a little gluttonous) indulgence of a holiday meal doesn’t just end when everyone clears the table.
-Maybe the best part of eating a delicious holiday meal are the leftovers later.
+Maybe the best part of eating a delicious holiday meal is the leftovers later.

 Leftovers, however, don’t last forever.
 And this year, with so many families separated during COVID-19, you may even have more leftovers than you know what to do with.
 How do you properly store all that food?